 Companies that use spreadsheets, software or portals to manage orders, inventory and stock movements will have difficulty achieving visibility.
 Theoretically, you could attain visibility by cobbling together those portals and spreadsheets, provided you can afford the time and price tag of extensive, customized development and programming.
 This is one of the advantages of cloud-based inventory solutions: They are built to integrate, quickly and affordably, with other software and services.
 That integration allows data to flow between solutions freely and in real time, and the more ways it integrates vital inventory data, the higher and more comprehensive the visibility.

-Click below to learn more about how Cin7 gives product companies complete, real-time inventory visibility.
+Book a free, no-obligation demo below, to learn more about how Cin7 gives product companies complete, real-time inventory visibility.